What’s Your Story, East Toronto?

 FREE! (register for workshops & Open Mic session in the forms below)

 What’s Your Story? is a series of literary events taking place in the inner suburbs of Toronto: East Toronto, Etobicoke, North York, and Scarborough.
 These reading and writing events will help to provide all Toronto residents with access to Toronto’s dynamic literary scene.
 A writing contest was held by the OBPO and four writers were selected from each neighbourhood.
 The OBPO has commissioned each one to write a piece about their neighbourhoods.
-These pieces will be published on Open Book Toronto and performed at the events.
+These pieces have been published on Open Book and will be performed at the events.

 What’s Your Story?
 East Toronto is presented as part of the Weekend of Words, a free 3-day celebration of language and literary arts from September 15-17 at the East York Civic Centre.